Kenya is likely to lose gains made in the fight against Tuberculosis (TB), a leading infectious disease, following an acute shortage of drugs.

 - Massive cholera vaccination to prevent deaths

 Dr Andrew Mulwa, the KEMSA CEO, admitted that the country has been having a shortage of TB drugs, but have since been supplied.

-“In August, we ran short of TB drugs because of a change in the global supply chain.
+“In August, we ran short of TB patients' drugs because of a change in the global supply chain.
 We had a supplier who was to supply 8,000 packs but he did not supply because of change in global market supply chains,” said Dr Mulwa.

-Kenya is ranked fourth in Africa with the highest TB burden after South Africa, Nigeria, and Ethiopia.
+Kenya is ranked fourth in the African continent with the highest TB burden after South Africa, Nigeria, and Ethiopia.